This post contains affiliate links.

 In 2017 Fernando Alonso’s McLaren expired at this part of the track.
 He parked the car and then went up in to this grandstand, much to the admiration of all the fans sat there.

-The straight leading up to Turn 8 is one of the Canadian Grand Prix DRS Zones but it’s only a short straight and it’s still not easy for cars to overtake here.
+The straight leading up to Turn 8 is one of the Canadian Grand Prix overtake Zones but it’s only a short straight and it’s still not easy for cars to overtake here.
 So overtaking isn’t unheard of at this part of the track, but it’s not that common either.

 If you want to go somewhere where you’re likely to see some more overtaking action try one of the grandstands around the Hairpin at Turn 10.
-For the same price you could sit in either Grandstand 15 or Grandstand 34.
+For roughly the same price you could sit in either Grandstand 15 or Grandstand 34.

 If you want one of the most exclusive experiences possible then check out the Paddock Club tickets.
 This VIP package costs over $10,000 CAD and offers views right above the pit lane, but often includes luxury hotel and transfers from the airport.